Stormwater Pollution Prevention Program

 Each year, our residents have the opportunity to learn how the City protects natural water resources in IGH and provide input.

-The city reviews the Stormwater Pollution Prevention Plan (SWPPP) and provides an opportunity for residents to learn about best management practices and stormwater impacts to the city and provide input on stormwater issues as they pertain to the city's SWPPP.
+The City reviews the Stormwater Pollution Prevention Plan (SWPPP) and provides an opportunity for residents to learn about best management practices and stormwater impacts to the City and provide input on stormwater issues as they pertain to the City's SWPPP.